 Because many behavior issues are the result of students trying to cover up their academic weaknesses, one of the most effective ways to eliminate problematic behavior is to get students the help they need to succeed in school.
 Pulling out students in small groups or one-on-one to get them the reading, math, or science help they need.

 Often times, when you help a student that struggles with reading (or any subject) and the student improves to the point that he is confident in his reading skills, that student’s behavior problems will vanish.
+Research has found that multisensory, explicit phonics instruction is the most effective way to help students improve their reading performance.

 2. Keep your class schedule very consistent.

-Because sudden changes can throw students with learning disabilities off – often times eliciting a negative reaction, it is important to keep your class schedule very consistent.
+Because sudden changes can throw students with learning disabilities off—often times eliciting a negative reaction, it is important to keep your class schedule very consistent.
 These students often have processing issues which make anything that is out of routine overwhelming for these students.

 Give students warnings before switching tasks so they can start to transition and know that change is coming.
-A 5 minute warning, 3 minute warning, 1 minute warning that you are about to move on is very helpful for these students.
+A 5-minute warning, 3-minute warning, 1-minute warning that you are about to move on is very helpful for these students.

 3. Create a calming environment that isn’t over stimulating.